-Fortunately long time Chilton fan Jeffrey Vargon was there at the Knitting Factory with a tape recorder.
-This set is now being released by venerable indie label Bar/None as Electricity by Candlelight on October 8.
+Fortunately long-time Chilton fan Jeffrey Vargon was there at the Knitting Factory with a tape recorder.
+This set was released by venerable indie label Bar/None as Electricity by Candlelight on October 8.
 Vargon’s remembrance of the night is included as liner notes with the album package.
 This recording is taken from the original source tape.

 Anyone who ever saw Alex over the years will recognize the artist who always did it his way.
 This is as close and personal as it gets.
 Much of the material he never played before or after; a lot of country, some Beach Boys and a few songs he may not have played until that very moment.
 Keeping with the country flavor is a rare studio recording of Alex doing “Bet Your Heart On Me,” a 1981 country hit by Johnny Lee.
 Chilton’s version originally appeared on a compilation called Love is My Only Crime and is added as a bonus on the CD.